Breadcrumb navigation

 Hand-written music or computer notation are both acceptable.

-Audition Requirements: Jazz Composition and Arranging (in person and recorded auditions)
+Jazz Composition and Arranging (in person and online submissions)

-Recordings (MP3) and scores (PDF) are required; computer demos are acceptable if a live recording is not possible.
+Recordings (MP3) of the works presented in your portfolio are required; computer demos are acceptable if a live recording is not possible.
+Please have your recordings downloaded to your device.
+We will have audio connectors for 3.5mm jack, Lightning and USB-C.

-For live auditions, please send the MP3s and PDFs to jazz@gsmd.ac.uk, quoting your application reference number, at least one week prior to your interview.
+Please send the MP3s and score PDFs to jazz@gsmd.ac.uk, quoting your application reference number, by Monday 24 November 2025.